M66B/FairEmail/docs/FAQ-pl-rPL.md

 * [błąd w Android 6.0](https://issuetracker.google.com/issues/37068143) powoduje awarię z *...
 Invalid offset: ...
 Valid range is ...* when text is selected and tapping outside of the selected text.
 Ten błąd został naprawiony w Androidzie 6.0.1.
 * Internal (anchor) links will not work because original messages are shown in an embedded WebView in a scrolling view (the conversation list).
 Jest to ograniczenie Androida, które nie może być naprawione.
 * Language detection [is not working anymore](https://issuetracker.google.com/issues/173337263) on Pixel devices with (upgraded to?)
 Android 11
+* A [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2688) causes invalid PGP signatures when using a hardware token.

 ## Planowane funkcje